-The estimated construction dates of capital improvement projects to be funded by the development impact fees are contained in the City's Capital Improvement Program (CIP).
-A summary of CIP projects funded by the development impact fees is included as Attachment 3.
+The estimated construction dates of capital projects to be funded by the development impact fees are contained in the City's budget.
+A summary of capital projects funded by the development impact fees is included as Attachment 3.

 (g) A description of any interfund transfers or loans.